HookPub/HookPub/README.md

-Free thinker/Writer | Philosophy, CS, Language, & Jest.

-This is where ill host my code and other things ill need.
+This is where I host my code and other things ill need.